'Keep Britain Kind' - Windrush Day

 What is Windrush Day?

 Windrush Day is celebrated annually in the UK on 22nd June.
-The day was first celebrated in 2018, and it marks the anniversary of the arrival of the Empire Windrush at Tilbury Docks in 1948 that carried almost 500 passengers from Jamaica, Trinidad and Tobago and other Caribbean islands.
+The day was first celebrated in 2018, and it marks the anniversary of the arrival of the Empire Windrush at Tilbury Docks in 1948 that carried more than 800 passengers from Jamaica, Trinidad and Tobago and other Caribbean islands.

 Windrush Day remembers and honours the first generation of Caribbean people who came to the UK by invitation to rebuild post-war Britain and celebrates the contribution that the Windrush Generation and their descendants have made to Britain.